I have perfectionist tendencies.

 So I had a smile when I saw this blog from a guy I follow from Harvard Business Publishing, Peter Bregman.
 In providing some good tips for perfectionists, he quotes a piece of research which shows that Iceland has the best culture of happiness.
 The reason: their culture doesn't stigmatise failure.
 Icelanders aren't afraid to fail — or to be imperfect — and so they're more willing to pursue what they enjoy.
 Check out Peter’s blog.

 Seems like a cultural characteristic that would be pretty valuable to achieve the type of innovation most organisations I know are seeking!

 Are you living in a culture of happiness?
 What steps can you take to walk that talk?
 Aside from visiting Iceland, which looked very beautiful in the photos I saw while selecting one for this blog.
-Has anyone readying this been there?
+Has anyone reading this been there?

 For more case studies, ebooks, reports and white papers visit the Walking the Talk resources page here or contact us to learn how we can transform your culture.